Pinnun/MADT8101-Seminar-in-Advanced-Analytic/6 VOC/README.md

 - In the following discussion, we'll explore natural language processing techniques and real-world applications that brands employ to gain deeper insights into the digital consumer's voice.

 # Use Case of Voice of Customer : SALA Samui Chaweng Beach Resort
+**Step to do Voice of Customer (VOC) with NLP**
+- Data processing/analyzing
+- Data cleansing
+- Data augmentation
+- Feature extraction.
+- Data point for plotting/reporting
 ## Comment from Tripadvisor
 Sampling comment from trip advisor of SALA Samui Chaweng Beach Resort for 13 comments which the comment shown below:
 ![CDP Flow](https://github.com/Pinnun/MADT8101-Seminar-in-Advanced-Analytic/blob/58ad84a6a6c8d6d30c00789ccad5d473a29b89b4/6%20VOC/Raw%20Data/TripadvirsorReview1.png)